Electribe 101: Legacy

 Belatedly it has become apparent that the music of Electribe 101 was ahead of its time.
 "Talking with Myself" became a balearic 'ambient' anthem in the late 1990s.
 On the strength of new remixes made in 1998 "Talking with Myself '98" charted again (UK No. 39).
 The album Electribal Memories has also been reissued a couple of times.

 The tracks on the unreleased album also found new life.
 Many were re-recorded by Billie Ray Martin for her 1995/96 solo debut album Deadline for My Memories, while two songs ("Persuasion" and "Wishing You Well") had already been released on her 1993 singles.
 "Insatiable Love" was recycled by The Groove Corporation, as the title track on their 1993 album Co-operation.

 In recent years, Martin has released exclusive Electribe 101 material.
 The group's promo videos were included on the 2008 DVD The Videos 89–98, along with two TV appearances.
 The John Peel Session CD released in 2011 includes the three tracks the group recorded live in October 1989 (broadcast the following month on Peel's Radio 1 show in the UK).
 In 2016 Martin released the original 8-track demo of "Talking with Myself" as a free download (currently unavailable) on her Bandcamp page.
 In 2021-22 Martin released physical Electribe 101 releases, first the Frankie Knuckles remixes of Electribe 101's "Heading for the Night", an unreleased single from late 1990 / early 1991, followed by Electribal Soul, the unreleased 1991/92 album.
+Electribal Memories was reissued for the first time on vinyl in 2024.
+The CD issue was vastly expanded, over 4 discs, including previously unreleased material supplied by Martin.